ewotawa/mws-restaurant-stage-1/README.md

 See the section titled *Testing Workbox Background Sync* at the following link: https://developers.google.com/web/tools/workbox/modules/workbox-background-sync

-1. Suspend the server for mws-restaurant-stage-3
+1. Suspend the server for `mws-restaurant-stage-3`

-2. Perform a PUT or POST request that normally would be sent to the server.
+2. Perform a `PUT` or `POST` request that normally would be sent to the server.

 3. Watch for the green-workbox-labeled lines in the console.
-Non-synced items will be stored in an IndexedDB database called mwsQueue.
+Non-synced items will be stored in an IndexedDB database called `mwsQueue`.

-4. Restore the server or mws-restaurant-stage-3
+4. Restore the server on `mws-restaurant-stage-3`.

-5. Enter the following text into the Sync prompt on the service worker (see illustration in Google Developers article):
+5. Enter the following text into the `Sync` prompt on the service worker (see illustration in Google Developers article):

 		workbox-background-sync:'mwsQueue'

 6. Watch for the green-workbox-labeled lines in the console.
-You will see a re-test of the stored PUT or POST request.
+You will see a re-test of the stored `PUT` or `POST` request.

 7. Refresh the page once, possibly twice.
-Watch for a final green-workbox-labeled line confirming the PUT or POST request completion on the server.
+Watch for a final green-workbox-labeled line confirming the `PUT` or `POST` request completion on the server.

 # References, Part I